Welcome to Edwards

 Biography

 Dr. Joelena Leader (PhD) is an Assistant Professor of Management and Managing Director of the BRIDGE Knowledge Centre at the Edwards School of Business (Edwards), joined in January 2024.
-Originally from Watrous/Manitou Saskatchewan and born and raised on treaty 6 territory and homeland of the Métis, she is a qualitative community-based researcher and educator.
+Originally from Watrous/Manitou Saskatchewan and born and raised on treaty 6 territory and homeland of the Métis, she is a qualitative, community-based researcher and educator.
 Dr. Leader’s research explores the complex interplay between technology and society, focusing on the perspectives and responses from communities, organizations, and industries to technology adoption, innovation, and their capacity for social and economic development.
+She has expertise in inclusive design, human-centered approaches to user experience/human-computer interaction, and participatory action research and visual methodologies.

-Dr. Leader is currently a Co-Investigator on several funded projects, notably two grants from the Saskatchewan Health Research Foundation (SHRF) focused on a provincial virtual care strategy for the ministry of health and on telerobotic ultrasound in rural regions, and their impacts on health organizations and patients, a grant from the Business Schools Association of Canada on Allyship with Indigenous Peoples in Canada, and a SSHRC Connections Grant that aims to bring together researchers, industry, and governments to discuss northern innovation and community economic development.
+Dr. Leader is currently leading a SSHRC funded project on community-based technology adoption titled: "Building a Participatory Framework for Community Co-Design: Perspectives on Technology Adoption and Assessment" (PI) and is currently co-developing a project with the City of Saskatoon on "Digital Transformation Solutions Toward Inclusive AI: Addressing Equity and Ethics in Saskatoon’s Service Delivery."
+She is also a Co-Investigator on several funded projects, notably a CIHR Project Grant on “Improving Access to Ultrasound Services in Saskatchewan’s Rural and Remote First Nations and Métis Communities Using Telerobotic Technology”, as well as two grants from the Saskatchewan Health Research Foundation (SHRF) focused on a provincial virtual care strategy for the ministry of health and on telerobotic ultrasound in rural regions, and their impacts on health organizations and patients, a grant from the Business Schools Association of Canada on Allyship with Indigenous Peoples in Canada, and a SSHRC Connections Grant that aims to bring together researchers, industry, and governments to discuss northern innovation and community economic development.

 Dr. Leader is a board member of the Canadian Rural Revitalization Foundation (CRRF) and co-editor of the 2024 edition of the State of Rural Canada.
 Her research has gained national recognition with an accolade from the Canadian Sociological Association in 2013 and was selected as one of 24 global participants to join the Arctic Frontiers Emerging Leaders program held in Tromsø, Norway in 2017.
 Additionally, she received the 2019 Research Excellence Award in Interdisciplinary Studies from the University of Saskatchewan.

 Her work has been published in the International Journal of Qualitative Methods, Journal of Bioethical Inquiry, The International Journal of Technology, Knowledge, and Society, Risk Management and Healthcare Policy, The Northern Review, and the Engaged Scholar Journal.
-She has current publications under development on a variety of topics from disruptive technologies in the mining sector, technology adoption models in business, AI and the future of work, trust-based philanthropy in the non-profit sector, human-computer interaction/user experience, rural entrepreneurship, and decolonized participatory design.
+She has current publications under review and development on a variety of topics from disruptive technologies in the mining sector, technology adoption models in business, AI and the future of work, trust-based philanthropy in the non-profit sector, rural entrepreneurship, and decolonized participatory design.

 Courses